yosbelms/getjs/readme.md

 filt(1, 2) // [1, 2]
 ```

-If given a Function, the returned function will be the same as the one passed in.
+If given a function, the returned function will be the same as the one passed in.

 ```js
 var filt = filter(function(a, b){